ninya9k/anonstream/README.md

 * Flood detection / liberal captcha
 * Shows stream uptime
 * List of users watching / not watching
-* Optionally uses videojs (append `?videojs=0` to the URL to disable it)
+* Optionally uses videojs (append `?videojs=1` to the URL to enable it)
 * With videojs disabled, you can scrub backwards and forwards on the video timeline.
-If you scrub to the end (the most recent segment), you can achieve really quite low latency, as low as 12 seconds.
+If you scrub to the end (the most recent segment), you can achieve really quite low latency, as low as 10 seconds.
 * Works without JavaScript

 ## Issues
 * CSS is spaghetti (e.g. the PureCSS framework is used sometimes when it might not need be)
 * AFAIK the FFmpeg command in `stream.sh` only works on Linux, change it for other OSs
-* Slow: stream delay of at least 30 seconds (lower with videojs disabled).
+* Slow: stream delay of at least 10 seconds (>30 seconds with videojs enabled).
 Hopefully this will decrease when congestion control gets into Tor: https://youtu.be/watch?v=zQDbfHSjbnI
 * Doesn't use low-latency HLS

 ## How it works